Ah, Virginia Beach

 Steer clear of most of the henna tattoo shops

 If you must get a henna tattoo, find a place that employs freehand technique.
-Avoid places that relies on printout templates.
+Avoid places that rely on printout templates.
 The places that go freehand are less likely to grossly overcharge you and are more likely to employ experienced artists and safe dyes.

-There are very few rides your tot will be allowed to ride at the amusement park unless they’re on the taller side for their age group.
+If you have children under 4, there are very few rides your tot will be allowed to ride at the amusement park unless they’re on the taller side for their age group.
 You may end up with too many unused tickets— and these aren’t cheap!